Celtic Cross Tarot Spread

 How to Read the Full Spread

 Do not read the Celtic Cross as ten separate definitions.
-It works best as one conversation: how the recent past shapes the present, how hopes and fears color the outcome, and how inner and outer influences meet in the spread.
+It works best as one conversation: how the recent past shapes the present, how hopes and fears color the final direction, and how inner and outer influences meet in the spread.

 How many cards are in the Celtic Cross?

 The Celtic Cross uses 10 cards.
-The first two cards form the central cross, and the remaining eight positions expand the reading through root cause, recent past, likely direction, self, environment, hopes and fears, and probable outcome.
+The first two cards form the central cross, and the remaining eight positions expand the reading through root cause, recent past, likely direction, self, environment, hopes and fears, and the pattern's overall direction.

 When should I use the Celtic Cross?